This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Report your monstera

-As much as monstera doesn’t like a pot that is too large, it can grow better in a pot with enough room for its roots.
+As much as Monstera doesn’t like a pot that is too large, it can grow better in a pot with enough room for its roots.
 It often grows an extensive root system within a short time.
-Therefore, you may need to change the pot as your plant continues to grow.
+Therefore, you may need to change the pot as your plant grows.
 If you notice the roots of your monstera are sneaking through the drainage holes or the roots are growing in a circle outside the pot, it’s time to repot your monstera.

 Once your monstera is in the correct pot, with a good soil mix, proper growth will occur, and new leaves will surely come faster.